-It is seeable-through.
+It is transparent.

 A design matrix was used to determine both the shape of the final design and the type of material to be used.

-To decrease impact on the patients’ health while the drain tube is extracted and facilitate electrode tension inside the tube’s wall, we redesigned the initial ‘Y-shape’ form of the medical device and developed the new product concept based on parallel branches.
+To decrease the impact on the patients’ health while the drain tube is extracted and facilitate electrode tension inside the tube’s wall, we redesigned the initial ‘Y-shape’ form of the medical device and developed the new product concept based on parallel branches.

 The categories that were used were determined from developed specifications.
 The categories that were chosen for the final design are as follows: feasibility, cost, safety, ergonomics, and flexibility.
 Each category was weighted.
-Safety was weighted the highest; the design’s impact on the patients’ health is of the utmost importance.
+Safety was weighted the highest as the design’s impact on the patients’ health is of central importance.
 Care must be taken to be sure that nothing, especially the electrode embedded inside the tube, will inflict any harm upon the patient.
 The second highest weight was the design's flexibility.
 This is because it is vital that the 0.6 mm diameter electrode is able to fit through the 2 mm diameter tube.
 Without being capable of fitting through the incision, the design is essentially unusable.
 The third highest weighted category was ergonomics.
 Ergonomics is extremely important in that it must not significantly detract from the surgeon’s normal procedure, as surgeons are often wary of deviating from a specific procedure.
 Finally, the cost was weighted the lowest.
 This is because the materials for production are relatively cheap.

-Then, we developed the auxiliary mechanism of tension device and sorted out the technological process of manufacturing on thermoplastic machines.
+Then, we developed the auxiliary mechanism of the tension device and sorted out the technological process of manufacturing on thermoplastic machines.

 To simplify filament tension.
 This is because the melt moves along the filament and hardly shifts it;

-To place the silver-plated copper electrodes on the outer side of the tube wall.
+The placement of the silver-plated copper electrodes on the outer side of the tube wall.
 This is because the electrode outputs were placed at the end of the tube branches in order to be used to fix the loops of the surgical suture.